scenerystack/community/docs/reference/api/phet-core/RequiredOption.md

 # RequiredOption

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/types/RequiredOption.ts](https://github.com/phetsims/phet-core/blob/main/js/types/RequiredOption.ts) for the most up-to-date information.

 ## Overview

 Allows grabbing *the type* of a required option out of a type.
 For example if we have